AidenBartlett/NCSUChess2025/README.md

 If you have any questions or problems with any of the above, please reach out to aiden@thebartlettkids.com.
 I was the one who created this, and hopefully I remember how to do all this :)

+When we did this process with a different person, they ran into "Unable to enable Github Actions near Step 7".
+For some reason, their account was not able to enable Github Actions.
+Maybe try using a school email under github.ncsu.edu or a different Github account.